Fundamentals of behavioral finance: Home bias

 Finally, some clients may benefit from a tighter media diet.
 The barrage of negative headlines from around the world can create a desire to keep investments close to home.
 But international markets—like domestic markets—are frequently weathering a seemingly constant flow of bad news.
 Reducing media consumption may help clients open up to the idea of investing beyond their traditional comfort zones.

-Remaining in conversation with clients about the home bias can strengthen the fundamental elements of the financial planning process.
+Remaining in conversation with clients about home bias can strengthen the fundamental elements of the financial planning process.
 Not only does this potentially help clients achieve better outcomes, it may help advisors forge more durable client relationships.

 Omar Aguilar, Ph.D.